Openstack: Some first steps (revisited with Opentofu)

 Manual Image downloads

 Terraform is not designed for running local commands.
 We'll later need download a couple images (something like blueprint templates to create new virtual servers) and upload them to Openstack.
-Some of these images are compressed and we need to uncompress them before uploading them to openstack.
+Some of these images are compressed and we need to uncompress them before uploading them to Openstack.

 So, Lets download and uncompress those images - I'll do it in my /var/lib/libvirt/base-image-pool/ directory.